Moscow asks China to respect its coronavirus curbs after discrimination complaint

 Three Russian nationals are receiving treatment in Russia after they contracted the virus on a cruise ship in Japan, the authorities have said.

-Two Chinese nationals were also hospitalized in Russia with the virus, but they have since recovered and been discharged.
+Two Chinese nationals were also hospitalised in Russia with the virus, but they have since recovered and been discharged.
+(Reporting by Gabrielle Tétrault-Farber; Editing by Tom Balmforth and Nick Macfie)